 - Document your migration process – this is a document that steps the reader through the end to end process for migration sites whether they be simple (Out of the box) or complex (customized with custom code, add-ons etc.) sites.
 These steps will be tool specific and in the case of heavily customized sites, specific to your environment.
 To get started utilize the toolset vender’s manuals as they will help jump start the process significantly.
 For migration tools I recommend DB Attach as its supported by Microsoft (so no post migration support headaches) and is fast as long as you do your cleanup and planning.
 If you chose tools, there are several out there, some are difficult to work with, have quirks, I recommend ShareGate for ease of use, price and company stability. if you’re not sure what to test contact me or read my O365 Migration testing blog.

 - Document your communications – all processes related to user awareness, preparation, status and follow-up.
 For example, what emails (Prep, during and post communications) will be sent to users, what it will contain and how replies and no-replies will be handled.
 Also how the help desk will be integrated into the process to screen and escalate calls accordingly.
-For example directing users to site migration status, FAQs, Training and Discussions on Migration Central Site.
+For example directing users to site migration status, FAQs, escalation process, VIP handling process, migration back out process, Training and Discussions on Migration Central Site.
 Or engaging support for port migration issues such as permissions or other functionality that not working as expected.

 - Capacity planning – projecting capacity needs (Servers, network, storage) and accounting for provisioning timelines (Provisioning lead times can be weeks or months depending on complexity of operating environment) for your environment.
 Weekly reporting is highly recommended to stay on top of projects versus reality.
 Some items to keep an eye on are growth in areas of sites, quotas, number of databases and size, search index size, SQL server drive space and server CPU, Disk, Memory and Network.
 If your virtualized make sure your farm is spread across multiple hosts and you mentor them as well.